-Gravity based water purifiers
+What is a Gravity based water purifier?

 Gravity based water purifiers are a combination water purifier using multiple filtration processes.
 Gravity water purifiers are cheap and used by many in India.
 The main advantages of gravity water purifiers are that they are cheap and work without electricity.

 Gravity water purifiers, as the name implies, depends on gravitational forces to make the water flow through the several filter cartridge elements.
 Gravity water purifiers normally works without electricity, but in cases where there is a built in UV (not available in India) electricity would be required.
 The flow through rate of gravity filters through its filters are very slow, almost drop by drop into the storage tank below.
 Since Gravity filters have large storage tanks, there will always be enough filtered water when required.

 Gravity water purifiers usually have multistage filtration process.
 This may include one or several of the following types of water purification filtration process: Sediment filter cartridge, Activated Carbon filter, Adsorption media filter, Germ killing media filter element, UF filter element.